 On the roof, which can be accessed by the architects, they designed an educational path, photovoltaic installations and provided space for beehives for bees.
 Meanwhile, in the zone of the rising roof, the designers incorporated steps for seating.

 In the plaza in front of the building, small architecture forms a bird's-eye-view sign symbolizing recycling.
 Meanwhile, at the central point stands the sculpture Vita Granum Gliwice—Gliwice Seed of Life, depicting hands surrounding a sprouting seed.
-For the uninitiated, Vita Granum Gliwice is also the name of soil improver made from Gliwice's bio-waste.
+For the uninitiated, Vita Granum Gliwice is also the name of a soil improver made from Gliwice's bio-waste.

 The author of the Vita Granum Gliwice sculpture is Prof. Krzysztof Nitsch